 Breaking the relationship is a hard thing.
-But if you want to know how to break up with someone without hurting them, keep reading this article.
-It is not easy to tell on their face that they are not the ones for you.
+But if you want to know how to say goodbye to someone without hurting them, keep reading this article.
+It is not easy to withdraw and tell them to their face that they are not the ones for you.
 You might share some good memories along with arguments, emotional outbursts, and hurt.
 The situation might worsen if you tell them in a way that hurts your partner the most.
-You always have a chance of delaying to confess, but do not do anything in a hurry.
-You can end things peacefully and part ways in a respectful manner rather than disturbing the entire situation.
+You always have a chance of delaying confessing, but do not do anything in a hurry.
+You can end relationships peacefully and part ways in a respectful manner rather than disturbing the entire situation.
 Read on to know different ways to reduce the collateral damage and handle your partner considerately while ending a relationship.

 In This Article